How to Seal Tile, Marble,

 Avoid even short-term exposure to stripper fumes.
 We recommend you seek

 professional help, if you are unsure about stripping your project.
+The

 #7